Master the Art of Travelling with Just a Carry-On

 1. Get the Right Luggage

 I can always choose to check my luggage if I want to, but I don’t have to.
 Travelling with just a carry-on and a personal item may come in handy when travel plans get derailed.
-Your flight got cancelled and you’re stuck in an airport for several hours/days?
+Your flight got cancelled, and you’re stuck in an airport for several hours/days?
 It’s way easier for airline agents to rebook you on available flights if you have all your belongings with you.

 You will have to do some exploring to find the right luggage for you and your family, but it’s definitely worth the time.